 If there were a spectrum for adventure levels on family holidays I think we’d be slap bang in the middle of it.
 While we love holidays and like to put them together ourselves, we’re risk-averse rather than gung-ho, always start the planning process with a strict budget and are often frustrated by the limits of travelling with 3 kids spanning 6 years and both genders.

-Since the kids have got older (currently they’re 14, 11 and 9) we have become a little braver: In 2013, having spent far too much time on the amazing and very persuasive website Seat 61 we did a — slightly overambitious, as it turned out — Christmas train journey to a Kinderhotel in Austria which involved 8 European cities and 12 separate train trips (including the 2 sleeper trains which were originally the whole point of the trip), while the year before we spent eight weeks mooching around France and Italy in a camper van / occasional hotel / glamping unit / apartment / overnight ferry.
+Since the kids have got older (they’re now 16, 13 and 10) we have become a little braver: In 2013, having spent far too much time on the amazing and very persuasive website Seat 61 we did a — slightly overambitious, as it turned out — Christmas train journey to a Kinderhotel in Austria which involved 8 European cities and 12 separate train trips (including the 2 sleeper trains which were originally the whole point of the trip), while the year before we spent eight weeks mooching around France and Italy in a camper van / occasional hotel / glamping unit / apartment / overnight ferry.

 Now it’s all about the alphabet.
 We’re hoping to reduce the endless holiday hemming and hawing by opting for an A-Z underlying structure.
 The plan is to visit at least one place for every letter of the alphabet, NOT (and I feel this is going to be important for our collective sanity) necessarily in the correct order.